NobilityDeviant/ComposeToJAR/README.md

 Then inside of your `dependecies` block, you are going to add this:

+`implementation("org.apache.commons:commons-compress:1.26.1")`

+This library is needed for zipping since gradle doesn't do the best job.

+and

 ```
 //... other dependencies... ie: implementation(compose.material3)
 //should be the latest. im not entirely sure if it should match your current compose version.